kimjoar/writings/handling-subviews.md

   named `appView`.
 Because of this, we could, theoretically, easily place our entire app into another page with lots of stuff in the DOM around it.
+* Should a view be responsible for starting to fetch the information it needs?
+No. The router/controller.
+The view should be as context independent as possible.